Town of Parker Honey Festival

 Gazebo Educational Talks:

 Honey Festival presents an opportunity to learn more about the importance of honey bees and how you can support the health of bees and other pollinators.
 Join the speakers in the gazebo in O-Brien Park for three informative talks about honey bees and other pollinators.
 The first gazebo talk at 10:00 a.m. will feature Joe Komperda explaining what a beekeeper does to keep their honey bees happy and producing honey.
 Luan Akin of Tagawa Gardens will speak at 11:00 about pollinator friendly plants for your garden that you will enjoy and so will the honey bees and other pollinators.
-A representative from the Audubon Society will educate listeners about hummingbirds as pollinators at noon.
+Kate Hogan from the Audubon Society will educate listeners about hummingbirds as pollinators at noon.

 Bee Friendly Exhibitors: